ECU Health Medical Center: Early expansions

 By 1934, the hospital was renamed Pitt General Hospital and a children's ward was added.
 X-ray and laboratory equipment and eight more beds were added in two new wings.
-In 1940, the county commissioners made plans to purchase Pitt General, but World War II interrupted the plans.
+In 1940, the county commissioners made plans to purchase Pitt General Hospital, but World War II interrupted the plans.
 The Hill-Burton Act of 1946 provided the stimulus to construct a new hospital.
 Pitt County voters approved a $351,900 bond issue in 1947 to help with construction.
 A 17 acre tract of land on the western edge of town was donated by the Jesse Moye family.
 Construction began on March 21, 1949.

 Later expansions

 In February 1951, Pitt County Memorial Hospital was opened with 120 beds and named for the county's World War II veterans.
 A few weeks before, on January 18, Secretary of the Army Kenneth Royall spoke at the dedication.
 A bond was passed in 1958 to increase the number of beds to 200.
 Its capacity was 205 by 1963, but the hospital was still too small.
 Local civic leaders, Charles Gaskins, Wilton Duke, and Joe Pou, helped facilitate the passage of a $9 million bond referendum for the construction of a new 350-bed hospital.
 The hospital employed approximately 80 physicians in 1972.
 The Department of Family Medicine was organized a year later.

 With help from both the bond and federal grants, construction began on the new hospital in 1974.
 A year later, the hospital and the medical school signed a joint affiliation agreement.
 The new hospital on a 100 acre site opened in April 1977 with 355-beds.
 A larger rehabilitation center and the first class of the four-year medical students also started that year.
 A neonatal intensive care unit was established and East Carolina University (ECU) opened the Family Practice Center in 1978.
 A year later, a cardiac catheterization lab opened.
 The first kidney transplant was performed here in 1981 and the 138-bed West tower opened a year later.
 Level II trauma designation was achieved in 1983.
 The hospital performed its first open heart surgery in 1984.
 EastCare, the medical ground and helicopter transport, Level I trauma designation, Magnetic resonance imaging and laser surgery all began in 1985.
 The School of Medicine's and the hospital's pediatric services were all consolidated to the Children's Hospital of Eastern Carolina in 1986.
 By 1987, the hospital employed 2,300 people with 560 beds.
 The Ronald McDonald House began construction that year.